How Employee Assistance Programs (EAPs) Support Managers - Not Just Employees

 • Confidential Guidance

-Managers can seek advice without breaching privacy or overstepping boundaries.
+Managers can seek advice privately, without crossing boundaries or breaching confidentiality.

 • Skill Development